Viktor Petrik

 Viktor Ivanovich Petrik (Виктор Иванович Петрик; born 1946) is a Russian businessman.
 He claims to have made many scientific breakthroughs that he markets through his company, Goldformula.
 Mainstream scientists dismiss his inventions as pseudoscience.
 Petrik gained notoriety in Russia during the scandal, dubbed Petrikgate, related to the involvement of politicians in promotion of Petrik's pseudo inventions.

 Early life

 Viktor Petrik was born in 1946 in Zhytomyr, Ukrainian SSR.
 Petrik attended Leningrad State University and received a degree in psychology in 1976.
 He later worked in the export business.
 In the 1980s, he spent time in prison for fraud and extortion.
 After his release, he started a laboratory and worked on several inventions.
 In the early 1990s, according to rumors, he became friends with Vladimir Putin, then a city official in Saint Petersburg.
-In December 2004, he visited former President George H.W.
-Bush in Texas and discussed his technology for cleaning groundwater.
+In December 2004, he visited former U. S. President George H. W. Bush in Texas and discussed his technology for cleaning groundwater.
 Petrik lives in Saint Petersburg.